Monotonicity of saddle maps: Energy-minimizing maps are saddle

 }

-\parbf{Remark.} The above proof remains valid if the metric on the target disc is not Riemannian, but has an upper curvature bounds in the sense of Alexandrov; the harmonic maps into such spaces can also be defined as local energy minimizers, see \cite{GS} and \cite{KS}.
+\parbf{Remark.} The above proof remains valid if the metric on the target disc is not Riemannian, but has an upper curvature bound in the sense of Alexandrov; the harmonic maps into such spaces can also be defined as local energy minimizers, see \cite{GS,KS}.